nestauk/flow-temp-toolkit/src/principles/3-make-the-changes.md

       </ul>
 ---

-# What is it?
+# What's required?

-Users wish to have clear, relevant and approachable guidance on how to reduce their flow temperature.
-If the flow temperature is being reduced on their behalf how to make further changes should still be communicated.
-Users will also need to be aware of the changes that are to be expected from their heating after reducing their flow temperature.
-To do this successfully we have found the following steps are important;
+Users need easy-to-understand, step-by-step guidance on how to reduce their boiler’s flow temperature.
+This guidance should be shared with them regardless of whether an adviser is reducing the flow temperature on their behalf or not, as this will help them understand the changes that are happening to their heating system.
+Users will also need to be aware of the changes they should expect from their heating after reducing their flow temperature.
+To do this successfully, we have found the following steps are important:

-- Understand what boiler controls users have
+* understand what boiler controls users have
-- Give confidence in finding the right controls
+* give confidence by providing advice specific to the controls on your users boiler
-- Provide clear guidance on what to change
+* provide clear guidance on what setting to change and how to do it
-- Re-assure users that changes to their heating are to be expected.
+* reassure users that some changes to their heating are to be expected.

 # Why do it ?

-Breaking down the guidance so that is relevant helps to build trust with users, it will also ensure that the advice is relevant to the particular set-up.
-Our research has found that specific guidance builds confidence and that users felt confident in making future changes if the initial instructions were clear.
+Breaking down the guidance so that it is relevant helps build trust with users and ensures that the advice is relevant to the particular set-up.
+Our research has found that giving users specific guidance gives them reassurance that their heating is functioning correctly, can help prevent complaints or callouts to heat engineers or advice givers and helps build their confidence in making future changes to their heating system.

-Ensuring that households are aware of the changes to their heating system will give reassurance to households that their heating is functioning correctly.
-It will help to prevent complaints or callouts to heat engineers or advice givers.